agoragames/leaderboard/README.markdown

  => 1338.0
 ```

+NOTE: Use a lambda and not a proc, otherwise you will get a `LocalJumpError` as a return statement in the proc will return from the method enclosing the proc.

 ### Ranking multiple members in a leaderboard at once

 Insert multiple data items for members and their associated scores: